nohajc/blog/_posts/2025-07-20-how-to-mount-bit-locker-drives-on-mac.markdown

 Got a BitLocker-encrypted drive that you need to access on your Mac? macOS has no built-in support for Microsoft's encryption, which means you're usually out of luck.
 Commercial solutions exist but cost money and often have limitations.

-There's now a free alternative: `anylinuxfs`.
+There's now a free alternative: [anylinuxfs](https://github.com/nohajc/anylinuxfs){:target="_blank"}.
 This open-source tool lets you mount NTFS (the primary Windows filesystem) on macOS with full read/write access — whether it's encrypted with BitLocker or not.
 It also supports Linux filesystems but that's a topic for another time.

 ## What You'll Need

-First, you need [Homebrew](https://brew.sh) installed.
+First, you need [Homebrew](https://brew.sh){:target="_blank"} installed.
 If you don't have it yet, open Terminal and run:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+You will also need your BitLocker recovery key.
+This can usually be found under your [Microsoft account](https://account.microsoft.com/devices/recoverykey){:target="_blank"} or you may already have [another backup](https://support.microsoft.com/en-us/windows/find-your-bitlocker-recovery-key-6b71ad27-0b89-ea08-f143-056f5ab347d6){:target="_blank"}.
+Windows lets you print it out on paper or save to a USB flash drive.

 ## Installation